iankamar/Calculator/README.md

 - CSS
 - TypeScript

+## Running the Project

+Use the following commands to run the project:
+- `npm run dev` — Launches the server

 ## License

 The source code for the site is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.